Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Rams stats and trends

-- This year, the Rams won ATS in their only game as an underdog of 3 points or more.
+- The Rams covered the spread in their only game when underdogs by 3 points or more.

-- Los Angeles' games this season have eclipsed the over/under nine times in 17 opportunities (52.9%).
+- Los Angeles' games this year have hit the over in 52.9% of its opportunities (nine times in 17 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall when the team records more than 20.8 points.
+- Los Angeles is 7-5 against the spread and 10-2 overall in games when it scores more than 20.8 points.

-- Los Angeles is 8-7 against the spread and 12-3 overall when the team piles up over 331.5 yards.
+- Los Angeles is 8-7 against the spread and 12-3 overall when the team churns out more than 331.5 yards.

-- The Rams have turned the ball over 23 times, six fewer times than the Buccaneers have forced turnovers (29).
+- This season the Rams have 23 turnovers, six fewer than the Buccaneers have takeaways (29).

 Home and road insights

-- As 3-point favorites or more at home, the Buccaneers are 6-2 ATS.

-- In eight games at home this season, Tampa Bay has hit the over five times.
+- In five of eight games at home this year, Tampa Bay has hit the over.

-- Buccaneers home games this season average 48.7 total points, 0.7 more than this outing's over/under (48).
+- The average point total in Buccaneers home games this season is 48.7 points, 0.7 more than this matchup's over/under (48).

-- Away from home, Los Angeles is 7-2 overall and 4-5 against the spread.
+- On the road, Los Angeles is 7-2 overall and 4-5 against the spread.

 - The Rams have two wins ATS (2-4) on the road as 3-point underdogs or more.

-- In nine away games this year, Los Angeles has hit the over five times.
+- This year, in nine road games, Los Angeles has gone over the total five times.

 - Rams away games this season average 49.0 total points, 1.0 more than this outing's over/under (48).